Avro Lincoln: Further development

 One Lincoln B Mk XV pattern aircraft was completed in Canada by Victory Aircraft; a follow-up order for a total of six RCAF variants was cancelled shortly following the end of hostilities.
 Along with two additional Lincoln (Mk I and Mk II) aircraft on loan from the RAF, the type was briefly evaluated postwar by the RCAF.
 The Lancaster V/Lincoln II differed mainly in that it was fitted with Merlin 68A engines.

 Prior to the Lincoln being developed, the Australian government had already formulated plans for its Department of Aircraft Production (DAP), later known as the Government Aircraft Factory (GAF), to construct the earlier Lancaster Mk III.
-In its place, it was decided to proceed with manufacturing a variant of the Lincoln I to replace the Consolidated Liberators, which was re-designated the Lincoln Mk 30.
-This model was manufactured between 1946 and 1949; it has the distinction of being the largest aircraft ever constructed in Australia.
-Orders for a total of 85 Mk 30 Lincolns were placed by the RAAF, although only 73 were ever produced.
+In its place, it was decided to proceed with manufacturing a variant of the Lincoln I, re-designated the Lincoln Mk 30, to replace the Consolidated Liberators.
+This model was manufactured between 1946 and 1949, and is the largest aircraft ever constructed in Australia.
+Orders for a total of 85 Mk 30 Lincolns were placed by the RAAF, although only 73 were produced.